jta666/MIMUW-PO-OOP-Projects/README.md

 There are three projects here:
   - Chess - simple chess game, not all functionalities are implemented, it was the biggest one of "little tasks" which we were given every week;
   - Double Matrices - first big assignment, instructions are in a pdf file in the appropriate directory;
-  - Bajt Trade - second big assignment, instructions as above.
+  - Bajt Trade - second big assignment, much bigger than the first one, instructions as above.